robenkleene/collections/cards/music-theory.md

 - **In music theory, what is a half-diminished seventh?** A diminished triad, plus a minor seventh
 - **In music theory, what is a diminished seventh?** A diminished triad, plus a diminished seventh
 - **In music theory, what is the third of a chord?** The note two scale degrees above the root
-- **In music theory, what is the mnemonic for the treble clef lines?** Every good boy deserves fudge
-- **In music theory, what is the mnemonic for the treble clef spaces?** FACE
-- **In music theory, what is the mnemonic for the bass clef lines?** Good boys do fine always
-- **In music theory, what is the mnemonic for the bass clef spaces?** All cows eat grass

 ## Accents